Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: Problem Overview

 \section{Problem Overview}

 Explainability and safety in machine learning (ML) are a subject of increasing academic and public concern.
 As ML continues to grow in success and adoption by wide-ranging industries, the impact of these algorithms' behavior on people's lives is becoming highly non-trivial.
 Unfortunately, many of the most performant contemporary ML algorithms---neural networks (NNs) in particular---are widely considered black-boxes, with the method by which they perform their duties not being amenable to direct human comprehension.
-The inability to understand learned components as thoroughly as more traditional software poses serious obstacles to their adoption \cite{anjomshoae2019explainable,adadi2018peeking,chakraborti2019explicability,guidotti2019survey,DBLP:journals/corr/abs-1805-09944,garcia2015comprehensive,yasmin2013neural,miller2017explainable} due to safety concerns, difficulty to debug and maintain, and explicit legal requirements.\footnote{For example, the ``right to an explanation'' legislation \cite{eugdpr2016} adopted by the European Union.} Symbiotic human-machine interactions can lead to safer and more robust agents, but this task requires effective and versatile communication \cite{veloso2015cobots,rosenthal2010effective}.
+The inability to understand learned components as thoroughly as more traditional software poses serious obstacles to their adoption \cite{anjomshoae2019explainable,adadi2018peeking,chakraborti2019explicability,guidotti2019survey,DBLP:journals/corr/abs-1805-09944,garcia2015comprehensive,yasmin2013neural,miller2017explainable} due to safety concerns, difficult debugging and maintenance, and explicit legal requirements (e.g., the ``right to an explanation'' legislation \cite{eugdpr2016} adopted by the European Union).
+Symbiotic human-machine interactions can lead to safer and more robust agents, but this task requires effective and versatile communication \cite{veloso2015cobots,rosenthal2010effective}.

 Interpretability of learned systems has been studied in the context of computer science intermittently since at least the late 1980s, particularly in the area of rule extraction (e.g., \cite{KBSSurvey1995}), adaptive/non-linear control analysis (e.g., \cite{david1988design}), various rule-learning paradigms~(e.g., inductive logic programming\cite{muggleton1999inductive}, association rule learning \cite{agrawal1993mining}, and its predecessors \cite{piatetskyknowledge,fayyad1996advances}), and formal analysis (e.g., \cite{clarke2003verification,wen1996towards,wen1997verifying,walter286277,kearfott1996interval,moore1966interval}).
-Notwithstanding this long history, main-stream attention has risen only recently due to increased impact on daily life of opaque AI \cite{adadi2018peeking} with novel initiatives focused on the problem domain \cite{gunning2017explainable,neemaassuredslides,aha2017ijcai,icapsxaip2018}.
+Notwithstanding this long history, main-stream attention has risen only recently due to increased impact on daily life of opaque AI \cite{adadi2018peeking} with novel initiatives focused on the problem domain, e.g. programs by DARPA \cite{gunning2017explainable,gunning2019explainable,neemaassuredslides} as well as workshops in IJCAI (\cite{aha2017ijcai}) and ICAPS (\cite{icapsxaip2018}).